NicolaiRidani/django-cms/docs/core-principals/integrating-django-applications/apphooks.rst

 All URLs in that URL path will be passed to the attached application's URL configs.

-The :ref:`Tutorials <tutorials>` section contains a basic guide to :ref:`getting started with apphooks <core-principals-integrating-django-application-apphooks-create-an-apphook>`.
+The :ref:`tutorials` section contains a basic guide to :ref:`getting started with apphooks <core-principals-integrating-django-application-apphooks-create-an-apphook>`.
 This document assumes more familiarity with the CMS generally.